GIFT City

-GIFT City has dedicated Multi Services Special Economic Zone (SEZ) for international operations of various services sectors players.
-Also within the GIFT Multi Services SEZ, GIFT houses India's first International Financial Services Center (IFSC) approved by the Government of India.

-For the purpose of implementation of the SEZ, GIFT Company Limited has set up an SPV (Special Purpose Vehicle) (100% subsidiary of GIFTCL) namely GIFT SEZ Ltd, designated as the developer organization of the SEZ.
-GIFTCL has also set up 5 subsidiary companies for the implementation of specialized infrastructure including Power, Water, ICT (Information & Communication Technology), District Cooling and solid waste management.
+Several multinational banks including JP Morgan, Standard Chartered, Deutsche Bank, Citibank, HSBC.
+Barclays Bank, Bank of America, DFCC Bank, Qatar National Bank have set up IFSC Banking Units here.
+Furthermore, it includes 35 fintech entities, two international stock exchanges with average daily trading volumes of $30.6 billion, as well as India's first international bullion exchange with 75 onboarded jewellers.
+With the opening of the first campuses of two Australian universities on 7 November 2023 in the presence of Indian counterpart Dharmendra Pradhan and Australian Education Minister Jason Clare, GIFT City is beginning to establish itself as the centre of foreign universities in the nation.

+Etymology

+The name "GIFT" is an acronym that stands for "Gujarat International Finance Tec-City".
+The word "Gujarat" refers to the western Indian state where the city is located.
+"International" signifies that the city is intended to be a global hub for financial and business services, attracting businesses and investors from around the world.
+"Finance" highlights the primary focus of the development, which is to create a world-class financial centre."Tec-City" stands for "Technology-based SEZ" (Special Economic Zone).

 History

 On 15 December 2011, The Economic Times reported city officials in GIFT were inviting companies from Singapore that wished to expand but could not do so due to a lack of land in Singapore to open their businesses in GIFT.
 Investments from banks, private equity companies, insurance companies and asset management companies were considered.

 On 26 December 2011, The Times of India reported China's technology giant Huawei was likely to provide technology to GIFT.
-According to Eric Yu, president, enterprise business of Huawei India, this technology included networks, data centres and surveillance.
+According to Eric Yu, president, of enterprise business of Huawei India, this technology included networks, data centres and surveillance.

-On 2 October 2014, NetIndian reported a new World Trade Center would be set up in GIFT City as per an agreement between World Trade Center India Services Council (WTCS) and GIFT City Ltd. It would be completed within four years.
+On 2 October 2014, NetIndian reported a new World Trade Centre would be set up in GIFT City as per an agreement between the World Trade Centre India Services Council (WTCS) and GIFT City Ltd. It would be completed within four years.

 BSE Broker's Forum planned to invest ₹1.2 billion to build a commercial tower to set up back-office operations.
 They were allocated 300000 sqft to develop the commercial tower with the likelihood of setting up an exchange office.